Deewana (TV series): Plot

 Falak once again goes to Mehru's house, where he finds her depressed and somehow learns all of her stories.
-He is fascinated by Mehru and keeps helping her out whenever Mehru is upset, despite Falak's mother expressing her unhappiness and fears about Falak's growing attachment with Mehru.
+He is fascinated by Mehru and keeps helping her out whenever Mehru is upset, despite Falak's mother expressing her unhappiness and fears about Falak's growing attachment to Mehru.
 Meanwhile, Falak and Husn Ara are hiding, and Husn Ara is worried because of a jinn (Aly Khan) who wants to marry her and who also murdered her husband, Agha Wali, and became the Agha (head of the jinns' tribe) himself.
 As it was, Falak was the one who should become the Agha after his father, so Husn Ara watches Falak from a magic mirror because she is worried that Agha would hurt him.
 Falak often asks her why she fears Agha and never lets him roam around the world free; however, Husn Ara never lets him know because if she knows that if she does, despite looking jolly and angerless, Falak can kill Agha or anyone who has angered him if he is enraged.
 And she does not want her son to get involved in any such thing and always teaches him to love and forgive.
 When Agha finds out where Falak and Husn Ara are hiding, he threatens her to come to him; otherwise, he will hurt Falak.
 Husn Ara gets worried, and Falak finds a way of getting closer to Mehru.
 As the Mehrus family is going through a crisis, they decide to rent a portion of their house.
 Shabnam, to get more involved in the family matters. offers Shamma four lakhs' rent for the portion with advance, but Falak arrives in time and offers ten lakhs.
 Shamma gets confused, but finally, after some questions, gives the portion to Falak.
 Gaiti Shabnam's cunning and outspoken daughter falls in love with Falak.
 While Falak, just being friendly, treats her like a friend.

 Falak and Mehru become closer as time passes.
 He takes her to meet Harris in Lahore as Mehru still hopes to reconcile with her husband.
 However, when Mehru meets Harris, he insults her and her family, causing Mehru to slap him.
 Leaving Harris shocked, Falak and Mehru leave.
 That night, for the first time, Falak takes Mehru to his world (the jinn world).
-Mehru does not understand exactly where she is, but her surroundings enchant her and finds herself falling in love with Falak.
+Mehru does not understand exactly where she is, but her surroundings enchant her and she finds herself falling in love with Falak.
 She seems to have finally found happiness and peace.